Additional Roles Team

 - Anticipatory care (working proactively alongside community teams to offer greater support to those considered at high risk).

 - Supporting early cancer diagnosis (promoting screening and ensuring early referral and identification of cancer where possible).

 - Personalised care (shared decision making and encouraging self-management).

 - Prevention and diagnosis of cardiovascular disease (such as heart attacks and stroke).

 - Locally agreed actions to tackle inequalities.

 Welcoming Helen Abdullah Advanced Nurse Practioner to our Frailty Team.
 She will be working collaboratively within the community providing comprehensive personalised care to residents of care homes and nursing homes with an aspiration that this will develop into proving this service for residents still living at home.
-The aim or the serviceis to move away from traditional reactive models of care to a service providing proactive management plans for residents with complex care needs.
+The aim of the service is to move away from traditional reactive models of care to a service providing proactive management plans for residents with complex care needs.

 Helen Smith Advanced Nurse Practitioner has now joined our Frailty Team and will work along side Helen Abdullah.

-The Frailty Team goes live 1st November 2021!
+The Frailty Team has been live since November 2021.